Summary of movement

 Redwood Valley, 1971, Jim Jones Preaching. https://www.flickr.com/photos/peoplestemple/4710360004/in/album-72157624174059137/

 Following the group’s move to California in 1965, Jones was able to attract young, college-educated white people involved in the progressive political scene.
 Many of these young people were involved in the Civil Rights movement and Anti-Vietnam War protests.
 These political youths, particularly the women, would become the Peoples Temple leaders in Jonestown.
 This group complemented the relatively poor African American and white working class families which comprised the pre-existing congregation.

 The Peoples Temple in California grew to offer numerous free services including health care checks and childcare as well as establishing care homes for the elderly and mentally ill which made a small profit for the movement.
-Scholar John R. Hall writes that Peoples Temple was “an activist religious social movement committed to racial integration, social and economic justice, peace and other progressive and radical political causes” (1995: 305).
+Scholar of religion John R. Hall writes that Peoples Temple was “an activist religious social movement committed to racial integration, social and economic justice, peace and other progressive and radical political causes” (1995: 305).
 By the early 1970s, Peoples Temple was a significant political force in the left-liberal scene in California.

 Redwood Valley, 1973, Jim Jones and the Ponts Family. https://www.flickr.com/photos/peoplestemple/4733301388/in/album-72157624174059137/

 A silent video clip of Peoples Temple congregation, possibly 1972 – 1974 can be seen at https://archive.org/details/chi_000108

 While there is no sound, the video captures the diversity of the congregation and how packed the church was.